Meet Daniel Lipsic, the new special prosecutor leading the charge against corruption in Slovakia

 Bratislava, Slovakia – After many tumultuous and corruption-ridden years of politics in Slovakia under the leadership of Robert Fico’s SMER-SD, the government of Prime Minister Igor Matovic – who recently stepped down over a deepening governmental crisis – appointed a new special prosecutor, Daniel Lipsic, 47, to lead the charge against corruption.
-But the nomination itself is already riddled in controversies.
+But the nomination itself is already mired in controversy.

 For critics, Lipsic’s appointment is a clear partisan move, bringing politics into the general prosecutors office, which should steer clear of any political intricacies in order to maintain the neutrality and independence of the position.
 For others, however, his nomination opens a new chapter in Slovakia’s fight against corruption, more than three years after the shocking murder of investigative journalist Jan Kuciak.